 Diet change is an area that can easily be chipped away at slowly.
-One simple healthy choice at a time can lead to a future of big changes.
-The key is to cover the basics in order to set yourself up for success:
+One simple step at a time can lead to a future of big changes.
+You always need to start with the reason why you want to make the change.

-It's hard to know what all these terms mean, so many rules to learn!
+Whether you're just trying to add more plant-based meals to your life, or making a bigger change, there are a lot of labels out there.
+It's hard to know what all these terms mean, so many rules to learn (but remember you do not have to follow rules to live a healthy lifestyle)!
 I'm here to help, ask any questions you want because I am the last person that will judge you.

-- vegan: vegan means you consume no animal products.
+- Vegan: This means you consume no animal products.
 In fact, true vegans don't even eat honey.
-Many are even careful about sugar and wine that has been processed with animal products (some sugars use bone char in the processing system and wines can use fining agents such as milk protein, egg whites and fish bladder).
+Many are even careful about sugar and wine that has been processed with animal products.
+Some sugars use bone char in the processing system, and wines can use fining agents such as milk protein, egg whites and fish bladder.

 - Start slow.
 When one change becomes easy, start with two.
 Then keep going and pushing yourself until you reach your ultimate goal.